Top Stories

 Overpriced "Premium"

 Western franchise brands.
 Luxury positioning.
-Increasingly unaffordable.
+Post-hype traffic declining.

 Frequently Asked Questions